berayboztepe/Categorical_Classification/README.md

 ![last 5 epochs for tuning](https://user-images.githubusercontent.com/44292203/118889760-de417300-b8fd-11eb-903e-a220a64172a7.PNG)

 As can be seen, validation accuracy has increased to almost 0.86 from 0.24.
-There is accuracy figure.
+There is an accuracy figure.

 ![acc figure](https://user-images.githubusercontent.com/44292203/118889807-f0bbac80-b8fd-11eb-9abe-7fd2c273e2fd.PNG)

 And the loss figure.
-Validation loss is changing so much but I got the lowest value of validation loss in the 86. epoch.
+Validation loss is changing so much, but I got the lowest value of validation loss in the 86. epoch.
 So, I will rerun the code and see if we improve our model or not.

 ![loss figure](https://user-images.githubusercontent.com/44292203/118889872-11840200-b8fe-11eb-94c1-91d559c76d8e.PNG)

 And these are the results of testing.
 First Confusion Matrix.
 As can be seen, there are some mistakes.
 For example, 18 daisies are predicted as dandelion and 10 sunflowers are predicted as dandelion.
-We have total 112 mistakes from 900 images of data.
+We have a total 112 mistakes from 900 images of data.

 ![conf matrix](https://user-images.githubusercontent.com/44292203/118889905-1cd72d80-b8fe-11eb-82dc-860c6bb43c09.PNG)